gverploeg/Recommender-Case-Study/pair.md

  We will run into a potential more sinister version of this cold start problem since the only prior information we have on a user before they make any ratings is his/her gender.

 1. How would you determine an order of profiles to show for a user who has just joined?
-What are the next 20 profiles you would show for user xxxx?
+What are the next 20 profiles you would show for user 135400?

 2. Why might you want to intentionally not rank the profiles to show a given user by those which are most likely to be swiped right on?